tildeclub/site/wiki/source/cli-for-beginners.md

 typing 'y' in response to the question about wanting to save the modified buffer.

-Now you can pull up a browser to see the change at your tilde.club URL:
+Now you can pull up a browser to see the change at your Tilde.club URL:
 'https://tilde.club/\~yourUserName'

 ### Create a New File with `nano`